-During 2020/21, the Redcar and Cleveland Management Team was made up of a Managing Director and 3 Corporate Directors, responsible for the leadership of the four main Directorates.
-These were Resources, Growth, Enterprise & Environment, Adult Services and Children and Families.
+During 2021/22, the Redcar and Cleveland Management Team was made up of a Managing Director and two Corporate Directors, responsible for the leadership of three Directorates.
+These were Resources and Growth; Children and Families; and Adults, Communities and Environmental Services.

-The Directors are joined by four other senior officers to form the Council's

-Executive Management Team (EMT), ensuring that the following corporate responsibilities are also represented; Marketing and Communications, Policy and Performance, Monitoring Officer and Section 151 Officer.
+The Directors are joined by four other senior officers to form the Council's Executive Management Team (EMT), ensuring that the following corporate responsibilities are also represented; Marketing and Communications, Policy and Performance, Monitoring (Legal) Officer and the Chief Finance Officer.